An Introduction to Search Engine Optimization

 Search Engine Crawlers

-The following chart reveals the search engine marketing share of all home and work desktop locations in the United States by percentages as of December 2023 (data is from comScore).
+The following chart reveals the search engine marketing share of all home and work desktop locations in the United States by percentages as of March 2024 (data is from comScore).

 Search engines use crawlers, called robots (bots) or spiders, based on algorithms to find pages on the web.
 Crawler-based search engines operate like automated software agents that find web sites.

 From link to link, and page by page, the search robots scan the site's Hyper Text Markup Language (HTML).
-Bots scan the HTML for meta tags included in the HEAD portion of your page and the content from the BODY portion of the same web page.
+Bots are scanning primarily for two things on a web page, the:

 Web browsers like Edge, Chrome, Firefox, Safari, and Opera allow your site visitors to see everything that is in the BODY portion of your HTML.
-A web page's information that is in the BODY can provide web site users with content they can consume through text, images, and other types of media.
+A web page's information that is in the BODY can provide web site users with content they can consume through copy or text, images, videos, and other types of media.

-Some videos, audio, and images found on web sites can be searchable, however, search engines prefer text-based content
+Some videos, audio, and images found on web sites can be searchable, however, search engines prefer text-based content.

 SEO expert Neil Patel believes that a critical factor to improve search engine optimization is to include a "...sheer variety of words" on your page.